Skip to main content

 High upfront installation costs

 Geothermal heat pumps can have significant upfront costs, especially if you need to install or upgrade ductwork on your property.
-You can expect to pay between $10,000 and $30,000 for a full GSHP installation, before accounting for any local or federal tax credits and rebates.
-Air source heat pumps (ASHPs) are typically lower cost and also offer benefits over traditional heating and cooling systems, but are not nearly as efficient or long-lasting as GSHP systems
+You can expect to pay between $10,000 and $30,000 for a complete GSHP installation before accounting for local or federal tax credits and rebates.
+Air source heat pumps (ASHPs) are typically lower cost and offer benefits over traditional heating and cooling systems but are not nearly as efficient or long-lasting as GSHP systems.

 Potential landscape alterations

 Installing a geothermal heat pump involves installing a ground loop system, which can lead to significant above-ground alterations.
-Particularly with horizontal loop setups, your installer will need to dig trenching over a wide surface area of your property that can change the setup and physical appearance of your property.
-Vertical ground loops have a smaller footprint, but still involve bringing heavy machinery onto your property.
+Particularly with horizontal loop setups, your installer will need to dig trenches over a wide surface area of your property that can change your property's design and physical appearance.
+Vertical ground loops have a smaller footprint but still involve bringing heavy machinery onto your property.

 Open-loop systems may contaminate groundwater

-Open-loop geothermal systems are much less common than closed-loop installations, but in the event that you opt for an open-loop system, be aware that groundwater contamination is a possibility.
-Because open-loop systems cycle natural groundwater directly, there’s a chance that the water that passes through your heat pump and heat exchanger will contaminate the water source you’re pulling from.
+Open-loop geothermal systems are much less common than closed-loop installations, but if you opt for an open-loop system, be aware that groundwater contamination is possible.
+Because open-loop systems cycle natural groundwater directly, there's a chance that the water that passes through your heat pump and heat exchanger will contaminate the water source you pull from.